Aditijain21/snakegame_python/README.md

 # snakegame_python
-This is a snake game made with oython
+This is a snake game made with python